Boatwright Memorial Library Renovation

 A significant renovation and expansion project remains underway at Boatwright Memorial Library.
 The transformational project amplifies and reimagines the resources and services available within the library for the Spider community.

-Learn more about services available over the summer and check out our guide to study spaces.
+Learn more about services that are available and check out our guide to study spaces.

 Reimagining the Academic Library